mattmakai/fullstackpython.com/source/content/pages/05-data/03-nosql.markdown

   datastores with attributes and the best use cases for each one.

 ## NoSQL data stores learning checklist
-<i class="fa fa-check-square-o"></i>
-Understand why NoSQL data stores are better for some use cases than relational databases.
+1. Understand why NoSQL data stores are better for some use cases than relational databases.
 In general these benefits are only seen at large scale so they may not be applicable to your web application.

-<i class="fa fa-check-square-o"></i>
-Integrate Redis into your project for a speed boost over slower persistent storage.
+1. Integrate Redis into your project for a speed boost over slower persistent storage.
 Storing session data in memory is generally much faster than saving that data in a traditional relational database that uses persistent storage.
 Note that when memory is flushed the data goes away so anything that needs to be persistent must still be backed up to disk on a regular basis.

-<i class="fa fa-check-square-o"></i>
-Evaluate other use cases such as storing transient logs in document-oriented data stores such as MongoDB.
+1. Evaluate other use cases such as storing transient logs in a document-oriented data store such as MongoDB.

-### What's next?